Living Room Sets for Small Spaces

 Even if you normally go for traditional decor, there's a lot to learn from contemporary design.
 Modern pieces tend to have simple shapes and trim lines that use space efficiently.
 Any padding or ornamentation that takes up room without adding function is out of place.
 As a result, shopping minimal styles can help make pieces fit.

 People who prefer classic decor can still have the look they love in a compact room.
 Choose a small living room set with a downsized silhouette and use accents that bring in traditional motifs.
 In addition, search for classic furniture that takes a page out of the modern playbook with features like open frames and exposed legs.
-These details produce the illusion of greater space.
+The addition of these details, such as a small accent chair produce the illusion of greater space.

 Measure Before You Order